mangerij/ferret/README.md

 As of July 23rd, 2019 the BitBucket repository is no longer supported.
 All official changes will be made here on GitHub and Ferret business will continue as usual.
 The continuous integration, verification, and testing server (CIVET: https://civet.inl.gov/) ensures this version is current with the MOOSE master.

+### New Features (Jan 2021) ###

+Ferret can do handle both ferroelectric phase field and micromagnetic modeling.
+The new micromagnetic module is based on a Landau-Lifshitz-Bloch approach which can handle finite temperature.

 ### Access and Policy on Use ###

 Ferret still exists under the open-source GNU License but to access the repository you will need an RSA deploy key registered with our application.
 We freely provide these keys in order to track repository usage and measure impact.
 We can allow write-access on request.